QAInsights/LoadRunner-Exercises/README.md

 ![LoadRunner Exercises](./assets/Banner.png)

+These exercises were designed to learn LoadRunner by doing.
+This exercise series is a part of **Performance Testing Trilogy 🔺**.

+Looking for JMeter Exercises?
+[Here it is](https://github.com/QAInsights/JMeter-Exercises).

-> Currently under active development.
+> Currently these series under active development.

 # 🛠 Enviroment Setup